Facebook Competition: 6-steps to Avoid Shadow Bans, Build Fans and Get 10-20 clients

 a) Pre-promote, b) Promote, and c) Follow-up.

 a) Pre-promote your competition to build excitement.
 So create your Facebook post.
 Then send an email to all your subscribers.
-And inform all your FB, IG, Twitter, Messenger, connections that:
+And inform all your FB, IG, Twitter, and Messenger, connections that:

 “…in 3 days our new competition opens for entry.
 1st place prize is____, second place prize is_____, etc.